donguree/hal-libs-header/documentation/source/system/mmc.rst

 Introduction
 ************

-|  This document describes the MMC driver in the hal-libs layer of the webOS.
-The document gives an overview of the MMC driver and provides details about its functionalities and implementation requirements.
+|  This document describes the Multi-Media Card (MMC) module in the HAL libs layer of the webOS.
+The document gives an overview of the MMC module and provides details about its functionalities and implementation requirements.
-|  The MMC driver is based on the eMMC(Embedded Multi-Media Card) technology.
+|  The MMC module is based on the embedded Multi-Media Card (eMMC) technology.
 Therefore, the document assumes that the readers are familiar with the JEDEC standard for the eMMC technology.
-|  The MMC driver is responsible for getting the eMMC register values and setting the PON(Power Off Notification), etc.
+|  The MMC module is responsible for getting the eMMC register values and setting the Power Off Notification (PON), etc.

 Revision History
 ================